History of the Braque

 They point and retrieve.
 They hunt close, usually 50 to 75 yards.
 They are natural excellent swimmers if exposed to water as a pup.
 Some, but not all, have webbing between the toes.
 When running they have an economic gallop – rhythmic short jumps interspersed with trots with the nose up, upper lips flapping, sensing for a bird.
 There is very little terrain these dogs cannot handle.

 The key to training these dogs is to become their friend, and companion, and they will respond to your instruction.
+They respond to POSITIVE reinforcement when training.
 Our Braques, hunt with us, not on their own.
 They want to please in the field.
 Some upland trainers do not like this in a dog.
 We do.

 The best part of this breed: the loyal, loving way they curl up at your feet after a productive day of hunting, knowing that they have pleased you.

 Ask any person who has owned a Braque: once you have had one, you don’t want any other breed.